+Source: Data source: INSSE Romania

-Other infrastructure is related to marinas: in Bulgaria, there are 14 marinas, which are shown on Map 4 “Ports in RO and BG”.
+Other infrastructure is related to marinas: in Bulgaria, there are 14 marinas, which are shown on Map 11 “Ports in RO and BG”.
 In Romania: Y.

 Bathing waters: According to the information reported to the EEA (European bathing water quality report for 2015), the number of coastal bathing waters in Bulgaria are 90 of which 3 have been assessed in poor quality.
 The number of "Blue Flag" beaches in Bulgaria for 2014 is 10.
 In Romania, the number of coastal bathing is 49 of which 1 is in poor status.